 Tim Aukshunas is a lifestyle photographer out of California, who reached out to us last year while we were prepping to head to LA for an upcoming trip.
 We immediately connected over our shared love for the oceans and the energy we both get from collaborating and ended up creating with Tim on an amazing shoot for our OCIN Magazine, featuring the wonderful Stacie Vanags and Annie McBride from Surfrider Foundation, LA Chapter.

 We love Tim’s work — there is something beautiful and raw in the moments he captures, both in and out of the water, and his passion for photography and showcasing life in its most natural form is apparent.

 Tim continues our ‘Travel Story Series with Friends’, this time taking us to Italy, where he traveled with his wife last May/June through Rome, Amalfi and Puglia.
 “It was right before the heavy tourist season, so it was awesome to pretty much have the beaches to ourselves!”

 We are also excited to extend a 20% discount code this month, that can be put towards any print purchase on his website.
-Enter code Q7XU7SD at checkout on aukshunasphoto.com.
-100% of all of his print proceeds will be donated to Color of Change – an organization leading the way in support of racial equality.
+Enter code Q7XU7SD at checkout on aukshunasphoto.com. *Please note, shipping times are seeing some delays, so if you're hoping to pick some prints up for holiday gifts, please give yourself ample time!